IndexAttribute

 -

-mousedoc
+mousedoc commented

 This is drastically needed to prevent having to manually modify auto-generated migration code that can be wiped out when starting over on a new database.